kscripting/kscript/README.md

 The following directives supported by `kscript` to configure scripts:

 * `@file:DependsOn` to declare dependencies with gradle-style locators
-* `@file:KotlinOpts`  to configure the kotlin/java runtime environment
 * `@file:Include` to source kotlin files into the script
 * `@file:EntryPoint` to declare the application entrypoint for kotlin `*.kt` applications
+* `@file:CompilerOptions` to configure the compilation options
+* `@file:KotlinOptions` to configure the kotlin/java runtime environment

 ### Declare dependencies with `@file:DependsOn`